Atomic theory

 Concentration of a chemical species

-The concentration of a chemical species in a solution can be expressed in a few ways, namely,
+The concentration of a chemical species in a solution can be expressed in several ways, namely,

 i) Molar concentration or molarity